-Dr. Bernat received his Ph.D. in Clinical Psychology from the University of Michigan, where he also completed an APA-accredited internship and post-doctoral work in Biomedical Engineering.
+Dr. Bernat received his Ph.D. in Clinical Psychology from the University of Michigan, where he also completed an APA-accredited internship and post-doc, as well as a post-doctoral fellowship in Biomedical Engineering focused on time-frequency signal processing approaches.
 He subsequently served as a Research Associate in Clinical Psychology at the University of Minnesota and then core faculty in Clinical Psychology at Florida State University.
 Dr. Bernat joined the Psychology faculty at the University of Maryland-College Park in 2013.

 Degrees